AyodejiOgunnaike/Churn_Analysis_Azure_Synapse_Analytics/README.md

 ### Steps Taken:

-1. Made use of Wisdows subsystem for Linux as CLI.
-I created a virtual environment to manage dependencies for this project with the command below and named it 'pr_venv'
+1. Made use of Wisdows subsystem for Linux (WSL) as CLI.
+I created a virtual environment to manage dependencies for this project with the commands below and named it 'pr_venv'

-   - Create venv : python3 -m venv pr_venv
+   - Create venv : python -m venv pr_venv
    - Activate venv : source pr_venv/bin/activate

-   I created a directory within my project folder (command mkdir load_adls_gen2) and named it 'load_adls_gen2' then created a python file inside it (command touch main.py) that automates the loading of the customer_churn.csv dataset into my ADLS Gen2 container directory.
+   I created a directory within my project folder (command: mkdir load_adls_gen2) and named it 'load_adls_gen2' then created a python file inside it (command: touch main.py) that automates the loading of the customer_churn.csv dataset into my ADLS Gen2 container directory.
 The python script in the 'main.py' performs couple of tasks which are listed below.

-3. Installed azure datalake storage file using the command below, this serves as the service collection client for for Datalake Gen2 resources pip install azure-storage-file-datalake
+3. Installed azure datalake storage file using the command below, this serves as the service collection client for for Datalake Gen2 resources

+   pip install azure-storage-file-datalake